bharathikannann/Python/Webinar/README.md

 	- `𝐻𝑦𝑝𝑜𝑡ℎ𝑒𝑠𝑖𝑠 𝑥_𝑖 − 𝑦_𝑖` - Difference of Predicted and Original value.

 - This takes an average of all the results of the hypothesis to the actual output y's.
 - Our objective is to get the best possible line.
-The best possible line will be such so that the average squared vertical distances of the scattered points from the line will be the least.
+The best possible line will be such so that the average squared vertical distances of the scattered points from the line will be the **least**.

 ### Our Goal
 - `minimize(cost(weight,bias))`

-## Gradient Descent
+## `Gradient Descent`
 - Gradient descent is an optimization algorithm used to find the values of parameters (coefficients) that minimizes a cost function.
-> - There are two things that you should know to reach the minima.
+> There are two things that you should know to reach the minima.
-> - **which way to go and how big a step to take.**
+> **which way to go and how big a step to take.**

 - We can use gradient descent to do this with the use of derivatives effectively.
 - A derivative is the slope of a graph at any given point and it will give us the direction to move towards.

 - **Learning Rate(∝)**
-	- The size of steps taken to reach the minimum is called learning rate.
+	> The size of steps taken to reach the minimum is called learning rate.
 	- If we use higher learning rate it will move larger steps but there is a risk of overshooting the minima.
 	- If we use lower learning rate it will take more steps to converge.
-	- ∝ is a hyperparameter
+	- ∝ is a **hyperparameter**
 	- Try Experimenting with it
 		- [Source](https://developers.google.com/machine-learning/crash-course/fitter/graph)

 - **Algorithm**

-	> - weight := weight - learning_rate * differentiation of cost with respect to weight
+	> weight := weight - learning_rate * differentiation of cost with respect to weight
-	> - bias := bias - learning rate * differentiation of cost with respect to bias
+	> bias := bias - learning rate * differentiation of cost with respect to bias

 	- if the derivative(slope) is positive then subtracting it will decrease the weight so it will move towards minima.
 		- `w:=w-learning_rate * (positive slope) here w will decrease.`